 At an international level, we participated in the Vienna International Centre’s Webinar, in which according to the leaders of the different organizing agencies from all around the world, young people were seen as key factors in achieving peace and also building cooperation.
 They have high competencies in the use of digital tools as a way to expand the field of youth activism and engagement in decision making.
 Knowing this, governmental leaders must be conscious that including youth in policymaking is not an option, it is a must.

-One of the most special things about International Youth Day was that we had the honour of starting an initiative together with other Youth Delegates to the United Nations from several countries, in which we shared messages dedicated to young people for raising awareness for the importance of their participation in decision-making, as well as activism and collaboration in a national and international level.
+One of the most special things about International Youth Day was that we had the honor of starting an initiative together with other Youth Delegates to the United Nations from several countries, in which we shared messages dedicated to young people for raising awareness for the importance of their participation in decision-making, as well as activism and collaboration in a national and international level.
 Youth Delegates from the U.S.A., Hungaria, Slovenia, Ukraine, Georgia, Czechia, and Estonia joined us and made us think and feel really proud of the things that our generation is doing all around the world.

 This International Youth Day was unique for us, and we reflected a lot about not just our roles as Youth Delegates, but also as young individuals.
-There is a high importance of raising the investments for youth, starting from their basic needs to their inclusion at the highest levels of participation as a way to be more effective in fulfilling global goals.
+There is high importance of raising the investments for youth, starting from their basic needs to their inclusion at the highest levels of participation as a way to be more effective in fulfilling global goals.
 Youth leaders of today express a greater ambition of transforming the world we live in, by being drivers of change, and most importantly, innovators that work in the true spirit of the principles and values enshrined in the UN Charter.